Directors: Nancy Blanning / Leslie Burchell-Fox, MSEd

 Sunbridge’s Waldorf Early Childhood Teacher Education Completion Track is an opportunity for early childhood educators with substantial experience in a Waldorf early childhood setting as well as relevant prior coursework or training to apply their background to become fully WECAN-credentialed.

-This is an every-other-year offering.
-The next Completion Track cohort will enroll June 2019.
+This is an every-other-year offering and will next enroll June 2025.

 The Program Experience

 The Completion Track involves 8 weeks of on-campus coursework—a three-week intensive in the first summer followed by a one-week November intensive, a one-week March intensive, and a three-week intensive in the second summer—plus mentored teaching practice.
-It is designed to be completed over the course of 13 months.
+In addition to on-campus classes, students may complete study assignments and independent projects, as well as attend some online evening classes, between intensives, making this a hybrid offering.
+The Completion Track is designed to be completed over the course of 13 months.

 The Completion Track utilizes our regular Early Childhood core and adjunct faculty.
 As a Sunbridge student, you’ll benefit from the wide array of resources available to us as part of the Threefold Educational Center community.

 - Inner Development of the Educator: working with one’s inner life and biography as a process of becoming